Asim ibn Thabit

-ʿĀṣim ibn Thābit (عاصم بن ثابت) was one of the Ansar, a person belonging to one of the first generations of Muslims and who helped Muhammad after his migration to Medina.
+ʿAaṣim ibn Thābit (عاصم بن ثابت) was one of the Ansar, a person belonging to one of the first generations of Muslims and who helped Muhammad after his migration to Medina.

 Military campaigns during Muhammad's era

 He participated in the Battle of Badr.
-Muhammad's forces included Abu Bakr, Umar, Ali, Hamza, Mus`ab ibn `Umair, Az-Zubair bin Al-'Awwam, Ammar ibn Yasir, and Abu Dharr al-Ghifari.
+Muhammad's forces included Abu Bakr, Umar, Ali, Hamza, Mus`ab ibn `Umair, Az-Zubair bin Al-'Awwam, and Ammar ibn Yasir.
 The Muslims also brought seventy camels and two horses, meaning that they either had to walk or fit three to four men per camel.
 However, many early Muslim sources indicate that no serious fighting was expected, and the future Caliph Uthman stayed behind to care for his sick wife Ruqayyah, the daughter of Muhammad.
 Salman the Persian also could not join the battle, as he was still not a free man.

 He also participated in the Invasion of Hamra al-Asad, After staying at Hamra al-Asad for three days, Muhammad returned to Medina.
 He captured Abu Azzah al-Jumahi as prisoner.
 Abu Azzah had previously been one of the prisoners of Badr.
 Abu Azzah Amr bin Abd Allah al-Jumahi had been treated kindly by Muhammad after the Battle of Badr, being a poor man with daughters, he had no means to pay ransom, he was released after Battle of Badr, on the condition that he would not take up arms against Muslims again.
 But he had broken his promise and participated in Battle of Uhud.
 He pleaded for mercy again, but Muhammad ordered him to be killed.
 Az-Zubair executed him, and in another version, Asim ibn Thabit.

 The father of one of Umar's wives, Umm Kulthum bint Asim, was Asim ibn Thabit.
 It is not clear if that person is the same person as the subject of this article.